284: No Such Thing As Salty Yeti Bones

 And they say, well, it's obviously because they're very salty and porcupines have eating them.
 Yes.

 Yes, but some of you believe that.
-Yeah, it's a true, that's a true fact that they believe it.
+Yeah, that's a true fact that they believe that.

 It's true.
 And also they say that in Canada they don't actually put salt on the roads anymore, speaking of salt, because Bigfoot keeps eating it all.

 Anything before we do?
 Should we just talk about other tree climbers?
-Oh shall I just do one more thing on podcast just really quickly because it's that French person.
+Oh shall I just do one more thing on podcast just really quickly because it's about French person.

 There was a 19th century French explorer called Jules Gerard who reported on a group of people called the Hachichea.
 They were from Algeria and all they ever did was smoke hashish and kill porcupines.

-I came here to smoke hashish and kill porcupines and I've just finished my hashish.
+I came came here to smoke hashish and kill porcupines and I've just finished my hashish.

 But now I'm quite sleepy.

 And we do need to move on to our next act.
-Just quick, just really quickly, did you know that fish can climb trees?
-What?
-Yeah.
+Just quick, just really quickly, because you know that fish can climb trees.

-So sometimes you're just walking across the tree and there's a fish halfway up it.
+So sometimes you're just walking across the tree and there's a fish halfway up.

 It's very weird in the upper canopy.